 Obviously the purpose of a church community is to worship God.
 But, different churches may do this in different ways, and engage in wildly different ministries.
 And different ministries can be invitational to different people.
 That's one reason there are so many different churches!
 How do you determine what makes sense for your church community?
 Ask your newcomers: what brought them to your church?
 Ask your existing parishioners: what do they love about your church?
 What keeps them coming back?
+What are they excited about?
 In some communities it might be the family ministry, in other communities it might be the music ministry or the dinner church service, in others it might be broader community engagement or a commitment to social justice.
 Whatever ministries have a lot of excitement and energy around them, whatever ministries are bringing people to church – lead with those!
 Show me people enthusiastically engaged in those ministries.

 You need to show me who you are outside your church walls.
 This is more subtle, but important.
 I may not know or care about your church, but I am likely to care about the broader community in which we mutually reside.
 Show me that you are an active member of this community and now we’ve got something in common.
 That gives us the start of a relationship!

 These are just a few criteria for what makes a great invitational image.
 Below are lots of example from churches we work with, along with some explanation of what I like about them.